-4.2 Case II: integrity on the LHS
+5.2.
+Case II: Integrity on the left-hand side (LHS)

 The other case is when we have integrity as a LHS variable and test whether it is correlated with some RHS variable such as governance.
 Thus, we want to estimate the true relation but we estimate which clearly poses an identification problem if governance is correlated with the halo variable.
 Replacing $h_i = z_i - z_i^$ and estimating